boozallen/jenkins-templating-engine/docs/concepts/framework-overview/bottom-up.md

 ### Pipeline Configuration

-So far, you've defined a pipeline template that invokes steps, and libraries that implement those steps.
+So far, you've defined a Pipeline Template that invokes steps, and libraries that implement those steps.
 The missing piece is a way to link the two.

-This is where the **pipeline configuration** comes in.
+This is where the **Pipeline Configuration** comes in.
-The pipeline configuration uses a groovy-based configuration language to ensure the pipeline template uses the correct tools and settings for the application.
+The Pipeline Configuration uses a groovy-based configuration language to ensure the Pipeline Template uses the correct tools and settings for the application.

-For example, here's a pipeline configuration that specifies the `npm` library should be loaded.
+For example, here's a Pipeline Configuration that specifies the `npm` library should be loaded.

 ```groovy
 // file: pipeline_config.groovy